 It is important for me to be very clear that I am not advocating that Māori not have their children immunised (in the name of equity).
 One needs to be very careful in introducing the idea of vaccination as something to have a rational conversation about.
 I am very mindful that sometimes Andrew Wakefield is presented as having provided a lesson to us all that saying anything that might be perceived to be critical about vaccination (e.g., reporting an association found on some statistical test) is something that Medicine and The Medical Institution simply will not tolerate.
 People who say anything critical about vaccination must be crazy cranks.
 People who select any option that has a whiff of this can expect marks to be taken off (at the very least) in immunology (or related) multi-guess.
 The potential cost to society of a number of 'crazies' opting out (e.g., because they have come to believe that vaccination will cause autism in their kids) means that we cannot have a rational, critical, conversation about the pros and cons of immunisation - including who profits from the situation.
 Of course a more moderate lesson is possible, that it is important to be careful what you say about vaccination.
 I think it is important to be clear on why it is good to be immunised - for the right reasons, however.
+I will have more to say about right reasons in Chapter 5 when I consider Kant's notion of acting from rather than merely in accordance with reasons.
 It is important to be clear about immunisation in the context of informed consent rather than locating it within a more military-style of public health as a matter of developing world compliance with developed world agenda (or similar).
 The reason I am wanting to consider this is because I am concerned about the distribution of costs and the issue of whether our most disadvantaged and vulnerable people are being targeted and expected to bear a disproportionate amount of the burden of the production of herd immunity - in the name of equity, no less.